Startup Funding - Everything you need to know

 If you're serious about standing out to investors, a well-executed PR strategy could be your most valuable asset.

-• Pre-seed funding: Often sourced from friends, family, or personal savings to build a minimum viable product (MVP).
+1. Pre-seed: Typically founder cash, friends, or family, used to build a minimum viable product (MVP).

-• Series C funding and beyond: Focused on achieving market leadership, acquisitions, or preparing for public listing.
+4. Series C and beyond: Preparing for market leadership, acquisitions, or an IPO.

 Why PR is a key part of the funding journey